zzossig/blog/themes/zzo/README.ko.md

 hasCJKLanguage = true # Set `true` for Chinese/Japanese/Korean languages.

-summaryLength = 70 # The length of a post description on a list page.
+summaryLength = 70 # The length of a post description on a list page. buildFuture = true # if true, we can use future date for talks page

 copyright = "©{year}, All Rights Reserved" # copyright symbol: $copy; current year: {year}
 timeout = 10000